Click to grab your free copy of our Garden Tools Cheat Sheet!

 6. Blue Pumpkins

-Blue pumpkins form a contrast against their warmer yellow and orange sibling.
-Their appearance might appear ghostly at first look because we have grown accustomed to seeing pumpkins in their general orange pomp, but these are quite beautiful and aesthetically pleasing as well.
-They weigh anywhere between 15 to 20 pounds.
+Their appearance might appear ghostly at first look because we have grown accustomed to seeing pumpkins in their general orange pomp.

-Their color texture is bright with visually deep ribbing.
-Blue pumpkins are divided into numerous other sub-types, which range according to the brightness of the color blue, and the size of the pumpkin itself.
+Blue pumpkins are divided into numerous other sub-types, which range according to the color blue's brightness and the pumpkin's size.
 Blue pumpkins are ideal for both decorations and eating.

 Click here to buy them on Amazon.